Bernard-LTW/CompSci_IA/README.md

 {% endblock %}
 ```

-When this html file is loaded on the browser, the base file is taken and the variables from the child file is being
-stitched together automatically into one single HTML file.
-That way, if I need to change anything on the header/footer
-or change out dependencies, improving efficiency and future development upgradibility.
+When this html file is loaded on the browser, the base file is taken and the variables from the child file is being stitched together automatically into one single HTML file.
+That way, if I need to change anything on the header/footer or change out dependencies, I only need to change it once and it will spread across all pages, improving efficiency and future development upgradibility.

 ### Ingredients Storage(Success Criteria #2)

 My client needed to be able to post recipes and their respective details in an organized way.
 While designing the system for that, I noticed a problem.
-That is that every single recipe have different numbers of ingredients and storing it one by one in another table of the SQL database would be very inefficient and disorganised as the application would have to do multiple queries to load one recipe for the user.
-To resolve this issue, I did some reasearch and came across JSON strings.
+That is that there would only be one column for ingredients inside the table but there would be a different number of ingredients inputted by the user.
+To resolve this, I could take two approaches, one is JSON string.
 A JSON string is a string representation of a JSON data structure.
-JSON supports two types of structures: collections of name/value pairs and ordered lists of values.
-This data structure is entirely language dependent, meaning that it can be easily decoded into other data structures in any language, in my case python.
+It's very universal and is language dependent which means that it will be able to work easily with any programming language.
+However, storing a JSON string inside a relational database like SQLite is not very efficient as we would be building a database with in a column of the database.
+Thus, the more resonable approach to this would be

 ![](Assets/JS_Showcase.jpg)